gdedrouas/Exchange-AD-Privesc/README.md

 * Expected behavior

 The Allow permission to WriteDACL should only be given on child objects matching the INHERITED_OBJECT_TYPE Guid.
 It is supposed to only apply to user or inetOrgPerson classes.
-This is also incoherent with the other INHERITED_OBJECT_TYPE ACEs on the domain object for the same Trustee, which all have the INHERIT_ONLY_ACE bit in the Flags field.
+This is not consistent with the other INHERITED_OBJECT_TYPE ACEs on the domain object for the same Trustee, which all have the INHERIT_ONLY_ACE bit in the Flags field.

 * Security Consequence